Arno Dorian: Other appearances

 Arno appears in the novelization of Unity as its co-protagonist along with Élise.

 A young Arno appears in the Palace of Versailles during the ending sequence of Assassin's Creed Rogue, in which players control Charles Dorian's killer, the Assassin-turned-Templar Shay Patrick Cormac.
 Arno's Assassin outfit is unlockable to wear in Rogue.
 The remastered version of Assassin's Creed III also features an outfit themed after Arno, though it does not resemble its final design seen in Unity.

 Arno makes a cameo appearance in 2016 live-action Assassin's Creed film as an apparition encountered by Michael Fassbender's character Callum Lynch.
 The film's novelization confirms that Arno is an ancestor of Lynch.

 Arno is the player character of Assassin's Creed Unity: Arno's Chronicles, a 2017 side-scrolling mobile game released for the Huawei Honor smartphone series.
 The game roughly follows the same storyline as Unity.

+In 2024, during the opening ceremony, Arno Dorian made an appearance carrying the olympic torch in Paris through parkour the streets and landmarks.

-Promotion and merchandise
+Promotion and reception

 Like other protagonists in the series, Arno Dorian has been subject to merchandise.
 A 16 inch tall figurine of Arno is bundled with the Collector's Edition of Unity.
 Arno's likeness, along with five other series protagonists, was used for a line of character-themed wine labels as part of a joint collaboration between Ubisoft and winemaker Lot18; the full name of his label is "2017 Arno Dorian Qualitätswein Niederösterreich Zweigelt", which alludes to the character's Austrian heritage.
 The character is described by the wine label as struggling with finding his way in the world, and is often misunderstood despite his pure intentions.